 My name is Mike Lockhart, and this is my web log.
 I am a senior support sysadmin and larval web hacker for a well known Australian Open Source web content management company.
 I do mainly Linux and Matrix work, and dabble in some other languages and projects in my Copious Free Time.
 Before this, I worked for nearly 15 years in EDS and Hewlett Packard on lots of different systems.

-I live in Tasmania, where I grew up, returning here from New South Wales, in late 2013 with my family (my lovely wife Jenny, three sons and a dog).
+I'm also married for almost 19 years and we are parents to three boys aged between 5 and 12 years.
+We live in Tasmania, where we grew up, returning here from New South Wales, in late 2013.
 We all feel very lucky to be living here, with family close at hand and an awesome, friendly and welcoming community around us.

-20160912 - I've decided to remove the comment system (Google Plus): No-one comments anyway, and it adds heaps to the site load time and bandwidth.
+This is not a "web 2.0" site: there are no comments enabled here.
+No-one comments anyway, and it adds a lot to the site load time and bandwidth.
 There's not much point in costing visitors that overhead for something that isn't used.

 How this web site is made

-Posts are typed using the Dvorak keyboard layout into Emacs on either a PowerBook Mac, or a computer running openSUSE, usually on a Truly Ergonomic Computer Keyboard or a Sun Type 6 keyboard with rearranged key caps.
+Posts are typed using the Dvorak keyboard layout into Emacs on either an Apple PowerBook Mac, or a home made computer running openSUSE, usually on a Truly Ergonomic Computer Keyboard or a Sun Type 6 keyboard (grey version, with rearranged key caps).

 Posts are generated from a mix of markup languages (typically